AppDaemon/appdaemon/docs/APPGUIDE.rst

       module: new
       class: NewApp

-When AppDaemon sees the following configuration it will expect to find a class called ``NewApp`` defined in a module called ``new.py`` in the apps subdirectory.
+When AppDaemon sees the following configuration, it will expect to find a class called ``NewApp`` defined in a module called ``new.py`` in the apps subdirectory.
 Apps can be placed at the root of the Apps directory or within a subdirectory, an arbitrary depth down - wherever the App is,